 Five years.
 Like most passages of time in life, it feels like it’s flown by and yet been a long time as well.
-I won’t deliberate on that point or offer any “wise” thoughts on blogging at this time, but I am extremely grateful for all my kind readers and all my incredible blogging friends who I’ve met here on gfe and via my other site, All Gluten-Free Desserts (my one-year old “baby”).
+I won’t deliberate on that point or offer any “wise” thoughts on blogging at this time, but I am extremely grateful for all my kind readers and all my incredible blogging friends who I’ve met here on gfe and via my other site, All Gluten-Free Desserts (my one-year old “baby”–update; this site no longer exists).
 Thank you so much for being here and for all your amazing support!
 I’ll admit that it’s really hard to remember the time when my life did not include you all.
 I don’t think I want to remember that time.
 I’m way too used to having you hanging around here! 🙂

 I plan to continue blogging at both sites for sure, but I’ll admit that I’ve enjoyed being “offline” more recently.
 I’ve really treasured spending relaxed time with family and friends during these last couple of weeks.
 And with Mr. GFE.
 Because even bigger news than my 5-year blogiversary is that Mr. GFE has retired!
 “Retired” seems like such an odd word now.
 Both of us are too young to be “retired” and we both plan on working/”contributing to society” in some capacity for, well, forever, but the alarm clock is no longer going off at 5:10 am and we’re loving that!
 I feel like I’m catching up on years’ worth of not getting enough sleep.
 Honestly, we both think that part is pure heaven!